Faith Mazibuko

 Nonhlanhla Faith Mazibuko (born 2 April 1965) is a South African politician from Gauteng.
-She is the current Member of the Executive Council (MEC) for Social Development.
+She is the current Member of the Executive Council (MEC) for Health.
 She has been a Member of the Gauteng Provincial Legislature from 1996 to 2004 and currently from 2009.
 Mazibuko is a member of the African National Congress.

 Born in the Charteston Location in Nigel, Mazibuko matriculated from Sekano-Ntoane Senior Secondary School.
 She enrolled for and obtained multiple qualifications from various institutions of higher learning.
 A member of the African National Congress, she was active in the party's youth league and served on multiple party structures.
 She became a member of the Gauteng Provincial Legislature in 1996.

 In 2004, she was elected to the National Council of Provinces as a permanent delegate from Gauteng.
 Mazibuko returned to the provincial legislature in 2009 and was appointed Member of the Executive Council (MEC) for Infrastructure Development.
 She became MEC for Community Safety in November 2010.
 After the 2014 elections, Mazibuko was selected as the MEC for the expanded Agriculture, Environment, Rural Development and Social Development portfolio.
 In October 2015 Mazibuko was moved to the Sports, Heritage, Arts and Culture portfolio.
 She was appointed as Gauteng MEC for Community Safety in May 2019 before becoming the MEC for Social Development in July 2024.
+In April 2026, she was moved to the Health portfolio of the Executive Council.